rescript-lang/bucklescript.github.io/docs/build-configuration.md

 }
 ```

 - `"module": "es6-global"` resolves `node_modules` using relative paths.
-Good for development-time usage of ES6 in conjunction with browsers like Safari and Firefox that support ES6 modules today.
-No more dev-time bundling!
+Good for development-time usage of ES6 in conjunction with browsers like Safari and Firefox that support ES6 modules today. **No more dev-time bundling**!
 - `"in-source": true` generates output alongside source files, instead of by default isolating them into `lib/js`.
 The output directory is otherwise not configurable.

 ### suffix